Skip to content

 )

-SELECT *
+SELECT

-FROM definition
+FROM "definition"

 WHERE

-'2021-06-23 14:52:00' AS TIMESTAMP
+"datetime" >= '2021-06-23 14:52:00'

 1